 We must ensure that this doesn’t led to a slow but steady decline in NHS performance.
 NHS hospitals must be given the resources they need to provide timely care for patients.
 Spending this money in the NHS rather than in the private sector will be good for patients and good for the NHS.

 Kane Shaw is Press Officer to the National Health Action Party.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.